Naetw/CTF-pwn-tips/README.md

     * **pwnable**

 * `fgets(buf, 40, stdin)`
-    * It takes only **39 bytes** from input, and puts NULL byte at the end of input.
+    * It takes only **39 bytes** from the input and puts NULL byte at the end of input.
     * **useless**

 ### read

 * `read(stdin, buf, 40)`
-    * It takes **40 bytes** from input, and it doesn't put NULL byte at the end of input.
+    * It takes **40 bytes** from the input, and it doesn't put NULL byte at the end of input.
     * It seems safe, but it may have **information leak**.
     * **leakable**

-Example:
+E.g.

 **memory layout**
 ```